hiveot/hub.capnp/pkg/launcher/README.md

 While running, the launcher keeps track of the CPU and memory usage of the service.
 This is available upon request.

-Limitations:
-If a service is already running, the launcher does not know about this.
-Most services might fail if started twice.
+> Note: The launcher will not recognize services started on their own.
+Services will not function properly when started twice.

 ## Launcher Configuration